Katatrepsis/FAWKESII/README.md

 05_Text_mining_Natura2000.R:
 an R script that provides basic text mining capabilities from folders full of PDFs.
 Intended to be used to look for patterns in the management plans for Natura2000 sites.

+All script files have a unified header stating their purpose and sub-structure as well as authors.
+Sub-scripts have a smaller header with an own number (e.g. 00.2.) and within the actual code commenting is done as users may like it.